- Go 99.1%

 The profiles/<name>/ subtree is bind-mounted into the sandbox (the

-agent can read and write within it).
-The secrets/ and runtime/
+agent can read and write within it). seed/ is the user-owned

-siblings are deliberately outside that subtree: secrets/ is never
+deliberately outside the bind-mounted profile subtree: secrets/

-mounted, and runtime/<name>/<pid>-<rand>/ is bind-mounted read-only
+is never mounted, and runtime/<name>/<pid>-<rand>/ is bind-mounted

-code paths — has a natural reason to reach it.
+agent's other code paths — has a natural reason to reach it.

 Config